hammer-mt/DSPyUI/README.md

 # DSPyUI

-A gradio user interface for DSPy.
+a Gradio user interface for DSPy.

 `bash dspy.sh`